 Option B – Plow with Disc

-When assessing rototiller vs plow for small farms, also look at:
+When assessing plow vs rototiller for small farms, also look at:

 1. The total implementation package